Office of Academic Affairs

 Conservatory Basement

-Peabody AV supplies Audio-Visual and sound reinforcement services for events and performances taking place within Peabody’s performance halls.
-Equipment is available upon request via email at [email protected].
-Four week’s advance notice is required and equipment can be provided for one rehearsal and one concert for degree recitals at no charge.
+Peabody Production supplies Audio-Visual and sound reinforcement services for events and performances taking place within Peabody’s performance halls.
+Equipment is available upon request via email at [email protected] or through the recital request form on the Nest.
+Four weeks’ advance notice is required, and equipment can be provided for one rehearsal and one concert for degree recitals at no charge.
 Equipment for student recitals is limited to two microphones, two speakers, an analogue mixer, and the appropriate cables and stands.
 Technicians are not provided.
-Additional equipment, including video playback machines and projectors are available to doctoral students for use in degree lecture presentations.
+Additional equipment, including large TVs and projectors are available to doctoral students for use in degree lecture presentations.

 Grand Arcade, Plaza Level